vtphan/po/README.md

 Po is a Python module facilitates analysis of tabular data.
+It reads in a comma/tab-separated file and allows querying, selection, visualization, clustering and further analysis of the data.

 Po is built on top of pandas, scikit-learn, and seaborn.

 ### Installation